 Lp(a) is an LDL particle that transports cholesterol throughout the body, and its levels can indicate potential risks for cardiovascular disease, stroke, and other health issues.
 Checking Lp(a) levels can be beneficial in recognizing potential issues relating to cardiovascular health, stroke, and other medical conditions.

 In order to determine if you're at an increased risk for developing cardiovascular diseases due these factors, measuring your level of Lipoprotein A is essential as part of any comprehensive medical assessment.
-Your doctor will use a simple blood test called a lipid profile panel or “lipid panel” which includes measuring your total cholesterol as well as HDL (good cholesterol), LDL (bad cholesterol), triglycerides and finally Lp(a).
+Your doctor will use a simple blood test called a lipid profile panel or “lipid panel” which includes measuring your total cholesterol as well as HDL (good cholesterol), LDL (bad cholesterol), triglycerides, peripheral arterial disease, and finally Lp(a).
 Results of the lipid profile panel are typically shown as milligrams in each deciliter (mg/dL).

 Monitoring lipoprotein A is a critical element of keeping up with one's health, so it's important to keep track of the values.
 High levels of lipoprotein A can be a sign that something is wrong with your body, so let's take a closer look at what this means.